Shinmera/documentation-utils/README.md

 This is a small library to help you with managing the docstrings for your library.

 ## How To
 The central element is the `define-docs` macro.
-It takes a body of forms to define the documentation.
+It takes a body of expressions to define the documentation.
 In the simplest form, this looks like so:

     (docs:define-docs
       (my-function "Some documentation"))

-If you need a different type of documentation, or want to be explicit, prepend its type to the form.
+If you need a different type of documentation, or want to be explicit, prepend its type to the expression.

     (docs:define-docs
       (function my-function "Some documentation")